agoering/spice-pinball/reference/proximity-sensor.md

 ---

-One kind of analog input we'll use in this activity is a proximity sensor.
+Another kind of analog input we can use is the proximity sensor.
 It is made of an infrared emitter and receiver, pointing in the same direction, with a wall between them.
 It looks like this:

 <img src="{{ site.baseurl }}/img/proximity-sensor-closeup.png" style="width: 650px"/>